vkarpov15/mastering-async-await/content/chapter3.md

 ## Async/Await vs Generators

 Async/await has a lot in common with [generators](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Generator), a feature that JavaScript introduced in the 2015 edition of the language spec.
-Like async functions, generator functions can be paused.
+Like async functions, generator functions can be paused and later resumed.
 There are two major differences between generator functions and async functions:

 1. The keyword you use to pause a generator function is `yield`, not `await`.
-2. When you pause a generator function, control goes back to your JavaScript code, rather than to the underlying JavaScript runtime.
+2. When you pause a generator function, control goes back to your JavaScript code, rather than the JS interpreter.
 You resume the generator function by calling `next()` on a generator object.

-Below is an example of a generator function, using `yield` to pause the function and `next()` to resume it.
+The below example demonstrates using `yield` to pause the generator and `next()` to resume it.

 <div class="example-header-wrap"><div class="example-header">Example 3.11</div></div>